Kitzdev/BlieBlue/README.md

 2. Execute this command -> `git status`.
 To see your changed files.
 3. Add your changes to the staging area. `git add {your-new-branch-name-without-curly-braces}`.
 Or use `git add`. to add all changed files.
  > Staging area is an area that is used to store your files that will be committed.
-4. Execute this command ->  `git commit -m "your"`.
+4. Execute this command ->  `git commit -m "your commit message here"`.
 5. Publish and save your changes to the remote repository.
 Execute this command ->  `git push origin {your-current-branch-name}`.

 <br>